Expert Determination is

 RISK: Imagine negotiating the price of a used car without knowing key information such as its mileage.
 You would have an "inability to settle" on a price.
 Settlement negotiations suffer from the same problem.
 According to an article published by the American Bar Association, prior to the beginning of a lawsuit, when the parties are negotiating a settlement, "the party that obtains relevant information without the other side having it gains leverage in negotiation."
 Parties will not disclose information that hurts their position.
 As a result, without mandated expert determination, the parties' only opportunity to avoid costly litigation/arbitration is potentially hindered by both parties lacking information that would tell them the likelihood of a judgement against the defendant and the value of that judgement.
 Without that key information, the disputing parties may go to trial because they are unable to agree on a settlement that makes mutual economic sense given the information they each possess.
 Worse, they may be tricked into an unfair settlement that is incongruent with the facts.

 HOW AVOIDED: With Smarter Contract's expert determination process, before the expert gets involved, both parties must choose between (a) disclosing an already-determined list of documentation to the other party and (b) automatically forfeiting the dispute.
 As a result, before settlement negotiations, both parties will choose option (a).
 Therefore, they will negotiate a settlement with a greater likelihood of success, because both parties will know the "used car's mileage."
-They will have better knowledge of the result expected from proceeding with the dispute, which will help them avoid it.
+They will have better knowledge of the result expected from proceeding with the dispute, which will help them avoid it by negotiating a settlement.

 ...from Attorney Fees for resolving disputes